bkmidkiff/bkmidkiff/README.md

 - 👋 Hi, I’m @bkmidkiff
-- Univ. of Alabama Spring 2024
+- Univ. of Alabama
-- B.S.
-Aerospace Engineering
+- B.S. in Aerospace Engineering - Spring 2024
+- M.S. in Aerospace Engineering & Mechanics - Spring 2025
 - Minor in Computer Science
 - I’m interested in engineering and software.
 - I’m currently learning C++, Python, and Java.
 - I’m looking to collaborate on anything.
-- How to reach me
+- How to reach me:
-- Email: bkmidkiff@crimson.ua.edu
+- Email: bmidkidoublef@gmail.com

 <!---
 bkmidkiff/bkmidkiff is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.